GiorgioZacharo/AccelSeeker/README.md

 Overview

     The AccelSeeker© framework is a plugin of LLVM version (3.8) and consists of an LLVM Analysis Pass.
+It performs identification of valid candidates for acceleration (AccelCands) and estimates their performance in terms of speedup gains (cycles saved - merit) and hardware resources required (area - cost).

     The process is as follows: